ccjmne/blog/content/posts/intralinear-partitioning/01-intralinear-partitioning-intro.md

 +++
 title = 'Laying text out horizontally' date = 2025-07-25
-description = 'Laying text out horizontally' taxonomies.tags = ['all']
+description = 'Why and when to put chunks of text side by side' taxonomies.tags = ['all']

 [[extra.cited_tools]]